rabbittsui/ModelCardDiff/samples/README.md

   `eval-sota`, an evaluation that never appears in the Results section.
 - `complete-v2.card` a second version of the complete card used for the diff.
-  Relative to `complete.card` it adds one capability claim (the escalation
+  Relative to `complete.card` it adds one capability claim (the escalation intent), quietly drops one limitation (the refund and billing confusion note), and regresses two metrics (intent accuracy from 0.93 to 0.91, and the refund billing confusion rate from 0.11 to 0.14, where a higher confusion rate is worse).